Cozyx213/PLANT-CAPSTONE/README.md

 ## Features

 ### 1. **Activity Logging**

 - Users can log different types of activities, including planting, watering, fertilization, pest control, and harvesting.
 - Each log entry includes key information such as the date, the type of activity, and any additional notes or observations.

 ### 2. **Plant Health Tracking**

 - Track the health of plants over time.
 - Log any issues such as diseases, pests, or nutrient deficiencies.
 - Set reminders to regularly monitor plant health and perform necessary actions.

-### 4. **Weather Integration (Optional)**
-   - Record weather conditions (e.g., temperature, rainfall) to correlate environmental factors with plant growth.
-   - Use weather data to optimize watering and other care practices.

-### 6. **Data Export**
+### 3. **Data Export**

 - Export log data to CSV or PDF for further analysis or record-keeping.
 - Share reports with other team members or stakeholders in the farm.

-### 7. **Customizable Fields**
+### 4. **Customizable Fields**

 - Customize the log entries to include specific plant varieties or farm-specific parameters, such as soil types or irrigation methods.

 ## Example Use Case